bisaacm1/hexagonal-architecture-microservices-spring-mongo-kafka/README.md

 ./mvnw test
 ```

+Here’s a more concise and creative version of the README:

+---

+**Inspired by the amazing [Hexagonal Architecture Course](https://www.udemy.com/course/arquitetura-hexagonal-ou-ports-and-adapters-na-pratica/?couponCode=KEEPLEARNINGBR) on Udemy.**
+Check out the original project on GitHub: [Hexagonal Architecture GitHub](https://github.com/DaniloArantesSilva/hexagonal-architecture).

+---

+This version highlights the essentials and gives credit in a friendly, easy-to-read way!

 ## 🌱 Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
 If you find any bugs or have suggestions, please open an issue!